MTES-MCT/zero-logement-vacant/scripts/sync-attio/README.md

 ### Optimizations
-Because Attio is rate-limited, we limit the amount of outgoing requests on our side to avoid having a complex _retry_ implementation.
+Because Attio is rate-limited, we limit the amount of outgoing requests on our side and each failed request is retried after a short time if necessary.